anannyadas/noofwords/README.md

 # @author: Anannya Das

-# words, frequency of words from wikipaedia articles
+# words, frequency of words from wikipedia articles